AlicenJoyHenning/limiric/README.md

 }

 ```

-<i>Please check the associated documentation if problems occur in the installation of any of the prerequisite packages.</i>
+> Please check the associated documentation if problems occur in the installation of any of the prerequisite packages

 <br><br>

 ### Package installation
 After all the prerequisites are installed, you can install the latest development version of ```limiric```